Gameye/gameye-sdk-php/README.md

 ]);
 ```

-_After creating the match, the server details will be available via the `GetMatch` function._
+_After creating the match, the server details will be available via the `queryMatch` function._
 _When the match has been ended we will make a GET request to your callback url so you can fetch the match results._

 Create a match with a custom (Steam Workshop) map.
 Remove the map parameter from the config array and add the following two parameters.

 ```php
 'config' => [